Fang Fang Kullander

 Fang Fang Kullander, née Fang Fang, (14 November 1962 – 19 May 2010) was a Swedish-Chinese ichthyologist.

 Early life

-Fang Fang was born on 14 November 1962 in Beijing, her parents were Fang Zongxian and Hang Mingxhien, both geologists.
+Fang Fang was born on 14 November 1962 in Beijing, her parents were Fang Zongxian and Hang Mingzhen, both geologists.
 Fang Fang attended primary school in Beijing from 1969 but the family was forced to move to Sanmenxia in Henan and then to Fenghua in Zhejiang, her father's home town, during the Cultural Revolution when her parents' institute was compelled to move out of the capital.
 She excelled at languages and at writing, her talent for the latter emerging at middle school in Sanmexia.

 Education

 Fang Fang entered the Zhanjiang Fisheries College in Guangdong in 1980 where she majored in the study of freshwater fish, graduating in 1984 with her Bachelor's thesis being about the anatomy of the catfish Clarias lazera.
 This thesis was awarded the second prize of the Scientific and Technological Advancement by the Chinese Agriculture ministry in 1986.
 She studied for her postgraduate degree, a M.Sc. at the Department of Biology Hebei University and she obtained her M.Sc. in 1987 her thesis was about the early development of the salmonid Brachymystax lenok.
 While at Hebei University she worked as a graduate assistant and associate lecturer.